 After this you make a life long commitment as you become a Professed Sister.
 You continue learning to seek God more and more each day and you strive to prefer nothing whatever to the love of Christ.

-As the only mother house in the Diocese of St. Petersburg, we welcome women between the ages of 20 and 50 to explore a monastic vocation.
+As the only mother house in the Diocese of St. Petersburg, we welcome women between the ages of 20 and 50 something to explore a monastic vocation.
 Holy Name Monastery is open to you and offers the following programs:

 Share Life – Choose a day or weekend